-Join Kelley Hecker for an in-depth discussion in this video Create a grid, part of Build a Match 3 Game with Unity.
+Join Kelley Hecker for an in-depth discussion in this video Create a grid, part of Building a Match 3 Game with Unity.

 - [Voiceover] Our Game will take place on a grid, that hold all the Game pieces.
 When you clear pieces from the grid new ones will fill in from the top.
 I've opened up the main scene and the exercise files, and I just have a camera, a sprite, with a background texture.
 And a grid object with a grid script.
 The project also has some assets we'll need like textures and generic piece prefab that we'll build on later.
 If you open up the grid script, you can see it doesn't have much in it right now.